 Compare the cost of some popular warranty plans below.

-- AppleCare for a top-line MacBook Pro can cost you $379 for the plan.
-Then, you’ll pay between $99 and $299 in deductible costs for repairs, depending on what they might be.
-You can also get your device repaired at a Genius Bar through Upsie.
+- AppleCare for a new 16-inch MacBook Pro can cost you $399 for the plan.
+Then, you’ll pay between $99 and $299 in deductible costs for repairs, depending on what they might be, and have limited claims per year.
+With Upsie, it costs $321 with a $25 deductible, and customers get unlimited repairs up to the purchase price and access to the Genius Bar.

 - Retailer plans often skip the deductible, but they still cost more than Upsie coverage, on average.
-For example, Best Buy charges $64.99 for a 2-year warranty on a $230 Lenovo IdeaPad.
-Upsie coverage costs $55.90 and includes multiple repair options.
+For example, Best Buy charges $189.99 for a 2-year warranty on a $499 laptop.
+In contrast, Upsie coverage costs $74.18 and includes multiple repair options.

 What Is Covered Under the Laptop Protection Plan?